How Harness Gets Ship Done With Zero Downtime and CD

-This is an engineer’s perspective.
+This is an engineer’s perspective on how we have achieved zero downtime, zero impact deployments.
 Let’s start with a simplified architecture overview of Harness workflow engine which is relevant to this topic.

 Harness has a key component called Manager which is responsible for orchestrating pipeline and workflow executions.
 Manager is a scaled out, multi-tenant service which coordinates with Delegates for execution of workflow steps.

 Delegates are Harness managed processes running on the customers’ premises.
 This is a critical piece of Harness architecture which enables Harness to orchestrate complex workflows in customers’ environments without the need to have access to customers’ resources (only customer delegates need to have access to customer resources).

 Each box in this diagram represents a State.
 For States which interact with customer resources, execution requires communication between Manager and customer delegates.
 Since only delegates have access to customer resources, they are the one doing the actual work.

 The following block diagram illustrates one such State’s execution flow.
 Block M represent Manager process and Block D represent Delegate process.

 - Execution/Notify Event is Queued